Dr. Vuyo Mavumengwana

 I am interested in the repurposing of drugs including their liposome encapsulated counterparts against Mycobacterium tuberculosis H37Rv and some clinical strains.

 Mr. Kudakwashe Nyambo

-Synthesis and study of new (diphenylphosphino)ferrocene-aminoethyl-sulfonamide derivatives as antimycobacterial agents and application in M. tuberculosis-infected macrophages and other cell lines.
+Synthesis and study of new (diphenylphosphino)ferrocene-aminoethyl-sulfonamide derivatives as antimycobacterial agents and application in M. tuberculosis-infected host cells.

 The project explores TB-drug induced cardiotoxicity and the effect of Mycobacterium tuberculosis secondary metabolites on H9c2 cardiomyoblasts.

 My research project entails the isolation, identification, and evaluation of antimicrobial compounds from endophytic fungi found within Fynbos species against mycobacterial models (M. smeg and M. tuberculosis H37Rv) and ThP-1 macrophage cells.
 In addition, the project includes the synthesis of magnetic dendrimer nanoparticles and its application as a bio-separation tool to further enhance the bioactivities of the antimicrobial compounds.